Spring Lake Recreation and Senior Center

 Quarterly Birthday Potluck

 We celebrate our participants birthdays with a potluck lunch and some fun trivia games.
 A Medicare representative will also be helping serve the lunch if you have any questions.
-Members with birthdays in October, November, and December will be recognized before we eat.
+Members with birthdays in April, May and June will be recognized before we eat.
 Sign up is required no later than on week prior to the day of the party.
 If you bring a dessert, please make sure it is ready to be served and in a disposable container.

-55+; Fri., Mar 13; noon-1 pm; Free
+55+; Fri., June 12; noon-1 pm; Free

 Crafts